 At times, the system automatically configures an IP address leading to a condition called APIPA.
 To resolve this, we would need to power cycle the modem-router-computer which is explained as follows:

-1] Switch off the modem, router, and the computer.
+- Switch off the modem, router, and computer.

-2] Wait for a minute and then switch on the modem and wait for all it’s lights to turn up.
+- Wait for a minute and then switch on the modem and wait for all its lights to turn up.
 Then switch on the router and wait for all its lights to turn up.
 Once done, switch on the system.